What a request for service is

 Support coordinators and recovery coaches must accept a request for service to get paid.

-Even if you’re already working with a provider, if they don’t accept your request for service, they can’t claim from your plan.
+Even if you’re already working with a provider, if they don’t accept your request for service when you get a new NDIS plan, they can’t claim from your new plan.